 - 7. The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - changing the title of the Instrument to 'non-Hodgkin lymphoma'; - revising the definition of 'non-Hodgkin lymphoma' in subsection 7(2); - revising the factor in subsection 9(1) concerning 'infection with human immunodeficiency virus'; - revising the factor in subsection 9(2) concerning 'undergoing solid organ, stem cell or bone marrow transplantation'; - revising the factor in subsection 9(3) concerning 'an autoimmune disease'; - revising the factor in subsection 9(4) concerning 'psoriasis', for cutaneous T-cell lymphoma only; - revising the factor in subsection 9(5) concerning 'being treated with a drug or a drug from a class of drugs'; - revising the factor in subsection 9(6) concerning 'chronic lymphoid leukaemia/small lymphocytic lymphoma', for Richter syndrome only; - revising the factor in subsection 9(7) concerning 'infection with human T-cell lymphotropic virus type-1', for adult T-cell leukaemia-lymphoma only; - revising the factor in subsection 9(8) concerning 'infection with Helicobacter pylori', for gastric lymphoma only; - revising the factor in subsection 9(9) concerning 'infection with Epstein-Barr virus', for Burkitt lymphoma, primary central nervous system lymphomas, extranodal nasal natural killer-T cell lymphoma, Epstein-Barr virus-positive diffuse large B-cell lymphoma not otherwise specified and systemic Epstein-Barr virus-positive T-cell lymphoma of childhood only; - revising the factor in subsection 9(10) concerning 'infection with Kaposi's sarcoma herpesvirus', for primary effusion lymphoma and Kaposi's sarcoma herpesvirus-positive diffuse large B-cell lymphoma not otherwise specified only; - revising the factor in subsection 9(11) concerning 'infection with Campylobacter jejuni', for small intestinal mucosa-associated lymphoid tissue lymphoma only; - revising the factor in subsection 9(12) concerning 'infection with Chlamydia psittaci', for ocular adnexal mucosa-associated lymphoid tissue lymphoma only; - revising the factor in subsection 9(13) concerning 'infection with specified bacteria belonging to the Borrelia burgdorferi sensu lato complex', for cutaneous mucosa-associated lymphoid tissue lymphoma only; - revising the factor in subsection 9(14) concerning 'infection with hepatitis C virus': - revising the factor in subsection 9(15) concerning 'infection with hepatitis B virus', for B-cell lymphoma only; - new factor in subsection 9(16) concerning 'infection with Plasmodium falciparum', for Burkitt lymphoma only; - revising the factor in subsection 9(17) concerning 'Hodgkin's lymphoma'; - revising the factor in subsection 9(18) concerning 'being obese';
+Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - changing the title of the Instrument to 'non-Hodgkin lymphoma'; - revising the definition of 'non-Hodgkin lymphoma' in subsection 7(2); - revising the factor in subsection 9(1) concerning 'infection with human immunodeficiency virus'; - revising the factor in subsection 9(2) concerning 'undergoing solid organ, stem cell or bone marrow transplantation'; - revising the factor in subsection 9(3) concerning 'an autoimmune disease'; - revising the factor in subsection 9(4) concerning 'being treated with a drug or a drug from a class of drugs'; - revising the factor in subsection 9(5) concerning 'chronic lymphoid leukaemia/small lymphocytic lymphoma', for Richter syndrome only; - revising the factor in subsection 9(6) concerning 'infection with human T-cell lymphotropic virus type-1', for adult T-cell leukaemia-lymphoma only; - revising the factor in subsection 9(7) concerning 'infection with Helicobacter pylori', for gastric lymphoma and splenic marginal zone lymphoma only; - revising the factor in subsection 9(8) concerning 'infection with Epstein-Barr virus'; - revising the factor in subsection 9(9) concerning 'infection with Kaposi's sarcoma herpesvirus', for primary effusion lymphoma and Kaposi's sarcoma herpesvirus-positive diffuse large B-cell lymphoma not otherwise specified only; - revising the factor in subsection 9(10) concerning 'infection with Campylobacter jejuni', for small intestinal mucosa-associated lymphoid tissue lymphoma only; - revising the factor in subsection 9(11) concerning 'infection with Chlamydia psittaci', for ocular adnexal mucosa-associated lymphoid tissue lymphoma only; - revising the factor in subsection 9(12) concerning 'infection with specified bacteria belonging to the Borrelia burgdorferi sensu lato complex', for cutaneous mucosa-associated lymphoid tissue lymphoma only; - revising the factor in subsection 9(13) concerning 'infection with hepatitis C virus'; - revising the factor in subsection 9(14) concerning 'infection with hepatitis B virus'; - revising the factor in subsection 9(15) concerning 'infection with Plasmodium falciparum', for Burkitt lymphoma only; - revising the factor in subsection 9(16) concerning 'Hodgkin's lymphoma'; - revising the factor in subsection 9(17) concerning 'inhaling, ingesting or having cutaneous contact with a phenoxy acid herbicide'; - revising the factor in subsection 9(18) concerning 'serving in Vietnam or being on board a vessel and consuming potable water supplied on that vessel, when the water supply had been produced by evaporative distillation of estuarine Vietnamese waters';